cbsch/postfix-docker-relay/README.md

 ## Running the relay

+This code example is with powershell.
+Examples for running the psql queries with bash is below

 ```powershell
 $prefix = "pfrelay"
 # Should be fine to have a simple password, the db is not network reachable